GeekTeaa/LangOCR/README.md

 # LangOCR
-> Quickly screen capture language content for quick dictionary look ups.
+> Screen capture language content for quick dictionary look ups.

 This is a prototype for LangOCR, a cross-platform OCR application for quick dictionary look-ups during active immersion of non-selectable